This is the featured image of the Subway Series: Station and Train blog article.

-Today I found inspiration in the feat of engineering and mechanics that is the MBTA.
+Today, I found inspiration in the feat of engineering and mechanics that is the MBTA.
 It was as easy as taking out my iPhone during my travels and recording some of the sounds I found interesting.
-Keeping that material in mind, I developed a vague idea of what kind of song I was going to make and produced a groove for it.
+Keeping that material in mind, I developed a vague idea of what kind of song to make and produced a groove.
 Then, that production inspired how I would treat the samples.
 Here is the final piece.

 ~ Train Sounds